 Currently in the band:

 Mike “Doc Twang” Olson- guitar, marimba, vocals

 Austin Reeves- drums

-Kimberly Madison- marimba
+Kimberly Madison- marimba and vocals

 Joe Whitley- percussion